-Myth 5: Finding out about the business isn’t important.
+Myth 5: Researching the business isn’t important.

 Myth 7: Continuously running ceiling fans will help lower the temperature in your home.

-Myth 8: Where the thermostat is installed.
+Myth 8: It doesn’t matter where the thermostat is installed.

-Myth 9: Excessively lowering your thermostat will help it cool more quickly.
+Myth 9: Turning your thermostat down much lower will help it cool faster.